BY NIKKI ADEBIYI, FOUNDER @ BOUNCE BLACK

 Many of the sentiments in their words hit home for me, even as a Black British woman who graduated from perhaps one of the most diverse of Russell Group universities.
 Still, Lord knows how many times I bemoaned the persistent feeling of being “out of place” and unwelcome after the initial hype of being a Fresher died down!
-Not to mention, the onslaught of microaggression after microaggression.
+Not to mention, the onslaught of microaggression after microaggression in some settings.
 As I write, the memory of tearful nights is palpable.
 Thankfully, I got by, taking refuge among others experiencing the same, but we shouldn’t have to feel that way to begin with.

-As for my HBCU/PBC friends, the conversation got even juicier as we got onto the topic of Black Excellence, but this post is long enough as it is.
+As for my HBCU/PBI friends, the conversation got even juicier as we got onto the topic of Black Excellence, but this post is long enough as it is.
 So, stay tuned for that discussion, and to read the advice they have for new or hopeful students in Part Two!